stojkovskistefan/togaf/README.md

 D. You would determine where the business processes, organizational structure, and current capabilities do not support the proposed digital expansion.
 This would allow you to identify the necessary changes and the work required to implement them.
 You would present the change options to stakeholders, providing an analysis of the costs involved.
 You would also identify where trade-off decisions are necessary and collaborate with stakeholders to resolve them.

+**Answer:** C

+**Explanation:**
+TOGAF recommends reviewing current and target architectures, developing value streams and capability maps, and performing gap analysis to identify required changes.
+This ensures the architecture supports digital expansion and aligns with business goals.

 ---

 **Question 4 (Exam 6, Q4):**